hyoshioka0128/CloudAppSecurityDocs.ja-jp/CloudAppSecurityDocs/connect-google-gcp-to-microsoft-cloud-app-security.md

 ---
-title: Cloud App Security への Google Cloud Platform の接続
+title: Connect Google Cloud Platform to Cloud App Security
-description: この記事では、API コネクタを使用して Cloud App Security に Google Cloud Platform を接続する方法について説明します。これにより、使用状況を表示して制御できます。
+description: This article provides information about how to connect your Google Cloud Platform to Cloud App Security using the API connector for visibility and control over use.
 keywords: ''
 author: shsagir
 ms.author: shsagir